titoms/EduMation/README.md

 - Teachers can create quizzes with various question types, including multiple-choice, true/false, and short answer questions.
 - Customize quiz difficulty levels, time limits, and scoring.
 - Evaluate student performance with detailed quiz reports.
+- Get stats from the lessons and keep track of progress.
+Optimize your lessons and get feedback from students.
+- Create interactive marks for the students.
+Make an engaging experience for the students.
+Make them feel like they can change their marks by interacting with class.

 ### Gamification